Retiring Physician Checklist

 □ Long-Term Care Insurance

-Decide now if you want long-term care insurance or if you can self-fund your long-term care needs.
+Decide now if you want long-term care insurance or can self-fund your long-term care needs.

 Long-Term Care insurance is complicated and likely not necessary if you can self-fund.